 BORN AGAIN OF THE SPIRIT OF GOD

-Scripture refers to this as being “sealed” with the Holy Spirit.
-This is symbolically described as having a “mark” placed on your forehead, and this mark identifies you as now being a child of God.
+Scripture also refers to this as being “sealed” with the Holy Spirit.
+This is symbolically described as having a “mark” placed on your “forehead,” and this mark identifies you as now being a “child of God.”
 King David writes about this in Psalm 23: “You have anointed my head with oil”; and Revelation 7:3 says: “sealed the bond-servants of our God on their foreheads.”
-These verses are speaking symbolically of being marked as belonging to Christ, being sealed by the Holy Spirit, for those having accepted Christ by being born again of the Spirit and who are following Him in mind, body and spirit.
+These verses speak symbolically of being marked as belonging to Christ, being “sealed” by the Holy Spirit, for those having accepted Christ by being born again of the Spirit and following Him in mind, body, and spirit.
 Note that this is not a literal mark placed on your forehead as some falsely teach.

 The same Spirit of power that raised Jesus from the dead now lives in you.
 Always remember that!
-There is much that could be written about the Holy Spirit, enough to fill an entire book (or two).
+Much could be written about the Holy Spirit, enough to fill an entire book (or two).
 The Holy Spirit is the third Person of the Trinity – He is not a force or an “it.”
 He feels, thinks, acts, and is fully God.
 The Holy Spirit is also described as: